nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```

 ### Case 3:
-Whenever we are assigning one array to another array, the dimension must be matched for example, in the place of one dimension int array, we should provide one dimension array only, failure to do so will result in compile time exception.
+Whenever we are assigning one array to another array, the dimension must be matched,
+for example, in the place of one dimension int array;
+we should provide one dimension array only, failure to do so will result in compile time exception.

 ```java linenums="1"
 int[][] a = new int[3][];